 Diets are created and adapted for a variety of reasons.
 Most of the diets you probably know of are focused on weight loss, used as a jumping off point for people to change their relationships with food for the better.

-Some diets, however, care created as a means of preventing various diseases.
+Some diets, however, care created as a means of preventing various diseases (like diverticulosis).
 While many of these diets have side benefits as well — many of them including weight loss as a byproduct of following a specific set of eating guidelines — their main purpose is to prevent a certain disease from occurring, ease symptoms of a current condition, or both.

 The gout diet is an example of one of these latter diets.
 Its main purpose, though weight loss is a smaller component, is to attempt to prevent cases of a health condition called gout.